-Disclaimer: Forward-looking statements This report contains forward-looking statements in relation to Blackmores Limited ('the Company') and its controlled entities (collectively, Disclaimer: Forward-looking statements This report contains forward-looking statements in relation to Blackmores Limited ('the Company') and its controlled entities (collectively, 'Blackmores,' Blackmores Group' or 'the Group'), including statements regarding the Group's intent, belief, goals, objectives, initiatives, commitments or current expectations with respect to the Group's business and operations, market conditions, results of operations and financial conditions, and risk management practices, climate change and other environmental and energy transition scenarios.
-Forward-looking statements can generally be identified by the use of words such as 'forecast', 'estimate', 'plan', 'will', 'anticipate', 'may', 'aim to', 'believe', 'should', 'expect', 'intend', 'outlook', 'guidance' and other similar expressions.
+Disclaimer: Forward-looking statements This report contains forward-looking statements in relation to Blackmores Limited ('the Company') and its controlled entities (collectively, Disclaimer: Forward-looking statements Inis report contains forward-looking statements in relation to Blackmores Cimited ('the Company') and its controlled entities (collectively, 'Blackmores Group' or 'the Group'), including statements regarding the Group's intent, belief, goals, objectives, initiatives, commitments or current expectations with respect to the Group's business and operations, market conditions, results of operations and financial conditions, and risk management practices, climate change and other environmental and energy transition scenarios.
+Forward-looking statements can generally be identified by the use of words such as 'forecast', 'estimate', 'plan', 'will, 'anticipate', 'may', 'aim to', 'believe', 'should', 'expect', 'intend', 'outlook', 'guidance' and other similar expressions.
 Any forward-looking statements are based on the Group's good faith assumptions as to the financial, market, risk, regulatory and other relevant environments that will exist and affect the Group's business and operations in the future.
 The Group does not give any assurance that the assumptions will prove to be correct.
-The forward-looking statements involve known and unknown risks, uncertainties and assumptions and other important for the group of the group and the group and the group of the group's target and the group's to be correct. assumptions will prove to be correct.
-The forward-looking statements involve known and unknown fixes, uncertainties and assumptions and other important factors, many of which are beyond the reasonable control of the Group, that could cause the actual results, performances, or achievements of the Group to be materially different from the relevant statements.
+The forward-looking statements involve known and unknown risks, uncertainties and assumptions and other important assurance that the assumptions will prove to be correct.
+The forward-looking statements involve known and unknown risks, uncertainties and assumptions and other important factors, many of which are beyond the reasonable control of the Group, that could cause the actual results, performances, or achievements of the Group to be materially different from the relevant statements.
 There are also limitations with respect to scenario analysis, and it is difficult to predict which, if any, of the scenarios might eventuate.
 Scenario analysis is not an indication of probable outcomes and relies on assumptions that may or may not prove to be correct or eventuate.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as at the date of issue.
 Except as required by applicable laws or regulations, the Group does not undertake any obligation to publicly update or revise any of the forward-looking statements or to advise of any change in assumptions on which any such statement is based.
-Past performance cannot be relied on as a wide the transport of the forward-looking statements or to advise of any change in assumptions on which any such statement is based.
 Past performance cannot be relied on as a guide to future performance.